stevenlin0/CircuitSimulator/README.md

 ## Brief Description

-This project’s main purpose is to let users register, then drag-and-drop electrical components (batteries, resistors, switches, wires, bulbs) onto a large, zoomable canvas and simulate circuit behavior in real time :contentReference[oaicite:0]{index=0}.
+This project’s main purpose is to let users register, then drag-and-drop electrical components (batteries, resistors, switches, wires, bulbs) onto a large, zoomable canvas and simulate circuit behavior in real time.

 ---